seejohnrun/seejohnrun.github.io/_posts/2010-09-24-minimum-viable-product.markdown

 The feature set of the MVP is the toughest part.
-We often get into this issue where as we go through a project, we record on a piece of paper all the things we haven t done - things (we say) we need for launch.
+We often get into this issue where as we go through a project, we record on a piece of paper all the things we haven't done - things (we say) we need for launch.
 If this list gets really long, it becomes a weight.
 With every item you add to the list, the less likely it is that the project will be completed.
 Keep your lists short, and build out the features you _know_ are central to the concept of your product first.